This is where novel coronavirus cases have been confirmed worldwide - Local News 8

 Philippines (at least 3 cases, 1 death)

-The Philippines announced its third confirmed case of the coronavirus on Wednesday during a news conference by the Department of Health.
+The Philippines announced its third confirmed case of the coronavirus during a news conference by the Department of Health.

 The patient is said to be a 60-year-old woman from China who arrived in Cebu from Wuhan, via Hong Kong in January.

-The Philippines reported its first coronavirus fatality on Sunday — the first death from the virus outside of mainland China.
+The Philippines has reported its first coronavirus fatality — the first death from the virus outside of mainland China.

-The patient was a 44-year-old Chinese man who flew in from Wuhan in January, and who died on Saturday.
+The patient was a 44-year-old Chinese man who flew in from Wuhan in January.
 He is the partner of a 38-year-old Chinese woman who was traveling with him, and who was the first confirmed case reported in the Philippines.

 Earlier, the Department of Health stressed it is “on top of the evolving situation” but urged the public to wear surgical masks and avoid crowded places if they are experiencing symptoms, such as coughing and a fever.